What Is the Threat?

 Trump was a symptom, not the cause

-Donald Trump is not and never was the sole cause of America’s democratic crisis.
+Donald Trump was never the sole cause of America’s democratic crisis.
 His rise to power was a symptom of political forces that are eroding support for democracy at home and abroad.
 Long before Trump’s election, economic and demographic changes led to growing social divisions, and technology began to reshape how we communicate, helping us filter ourselves into separate ideological and demographic bubbles.

 An NBC/Wall Street Journal poll found that 53% of Americans believe that the country is not “able to overcome political divisions to solve problems.”
 Furthermore, 49% of all adults and 56% of Democrats believe that our democracy needs a “total overhaul” or “major changes.”
 Even before Trump’s presidency, the Economist Intelligence Unit’s 2016 Democracy Index downgraded the United States to a “flawed democracy,” citing further erosion of public trust in government and elected officials.

 The weaknesses in our system of constitutional checks and balances pre-date the Trump administration and will continue unless we take affirmative steps to reinforce our democracy.

 Checks and balances are a metaphor, not a mechanism